-- All mushers qualified to race must be present at the pre-race banquet on Thursday, March 3, 2022.
+- All mushers qualified to race must be present at the pre-race banquet on Thursday, February 29, 2024.
 Each musher will personally draw his/her starting position. - The drawing for positions will be divided into two groups.
-All entries received or postmarked by June 26, 2021, and have paid their entry fee and provided the required paperwork to the ITC will draw for the first starting positions.
-The remaining mushers, who enter in any manner after June 26,2021 will draw in the second group for starting position.
+All entries received or postmarked by June 24, 2024, and have paid their entry fee and provided the required paperwork to the ITC will draw for the first starting positions.
+The remaining mushers who enter in any manner after June 24, 2024, will draw in the second group for starting position.

-Rule 2 -- Entries: Entries will be accepted from June 26, 2021, until Tuesday, November 30, 2021 by the Iditarod Trail Committee (ITC), 2100 S Knik Goose Bay Road, Wasilla, Alaska 99654.
+Rule 2 -- Entries: Entries will be accepted from June 24, 2024, until Thursday, November 30, 2024 by the Iditarod Trail Committee (ITC), 2100 S Knik Goose Bay Road, Wasilla, Alaska 99654.
 Kennels entering must indicate the musher's name with their entry.
-A submission will not be considered complete until the entry fee is paid in full and the following paperwork is signed and turned in: the Race Application, the Participant's Release, the Nome Housing form, the Kennel

-Standards Agreement and the W-9 tax form.
-In the case of rookies, the reference and qualification materials must be received concerning the qualifying races.
-The Local Contact forms and the Dog Care Agreement will be turned in no later than food drop.
+A submission will not be considered complete until the entry fee is paid in full and the following paperwork is signed and turned in: the Race Application, the Participant's Release, the Nome Housing form, the Kennel Standards Agreement and the W-9 tax form.
+In the case of rookies, reference and qualification materials must be received concerning the qualifying races.
+The Local Contact forms and the Dog Care Agreement will be turned in to the office no later than February 1st, 2024.
+Non-compliance will result in a fine.
 Food drops will not be accepted until the dog care agreement and the two local contact forms are turned in.

-Entries may be presented to the ITC in person by the musher, online, by fax, email or mail.
+Entries may be presented to the ITC in person by the musher, online, by fax, email, or mail.
 An entry is complete when all outstanding fines are paid, any penalties or censures are complete, and any legal action between the musher and ITC is resolved.

-The maximum number of entries for the 2022 race will be one hundred (100).
+The maximum number of entries for the 2024 race will be one hundred (100).
 Once the maximum one hundred is reached, a waiting list will be established, on a first-come, first- served basis.
 To qualify for the waiting list, the Race Application, the Participant's Release and the Nome housing form must be completed and turned in, and a one-hundred dollar (\$100.00) non- refundable fee paid.
 If an entrant withdraws from the list of one hundred entrants, the name at the top of the waiting list will be moved up to the entry list, upon receipt of the entry fee in full.
 The slot will be held open for no more than seven (7) days after notification, before it will be offered to the next name on the waiting list.

-Entries postmarked after June 26, 2021 or submitted in any other manner after that date will be entered in the second drawing.
+Entries postmarked after June 24, 2024 or submitted in any other manner after that date will be entered in the second drawing.